How to Arrange Butt Weld Test Specimen to Ensure 100% Base Metal Fracture?

 Type 3 – Edge-joint Welding

-Edge junction is a sort of laser welding joint in which the metal parts are placed together so their edges are even and such welds are used in sheet metal manufacturing.
-The goal of weld metal is to create a junction with distributed tension that can withstand a load, which is what happens with edge joints.
+An edge junction is a sort of laser welding joint in which the metal parts are placed together so their edges are even, and such welds are commonly used in sheet metal manufacturing.
+The goal of the weld metal is to create a junction with distributed tension that can withstand a load, which is exactly what happens with edge joints.

 Type 4 – Lap Joint Welding

-The lap joint is simply another type of butt joint.
+The lap joint is another major type of welding joint (distinct from a butt joint).
 The two metal pieces are arranged in an overlapping pattern.
-They may be welded to make a flawless laser welding junction.
+They can be seamlessly welded to create a flawless laser welding junction.

 Type 5 – Corner Joint Welding

-Corner joint welding is similar to tee joint welding but differs in metal positioning.
-The only difference is that the metal is welded in a L shape in the corner.
+A corner joint welding is similar to tee joint welding but differs in metal positioning.
+The only difference is that the metal is welded in an L shape in the corner.
 These are most commonly used in the manufacture of frames, metal boxes, and so on.

 These are some of the most frequent laser welding joints.
 The type of connection chosen is determined by criteria such as the weld metal, the needed strength, the welding method such as the laser beam welding method, etc. With each joint having its own advantages and disadvantages, you must select the best type to provide strong and durable welded joints.